quackle/quackle/README.md

 Quackle runs automated GitHub CI builds on Qt 5.12 and 5.15, so it should work with any Qt version in that range.
 See README.MacOS and README.Windows for platform-specific instructions.
 Generally:

 Clone the repo or download the tarball and untar.
-Use qmake to build quackle.pro and quackleio/quackleio.pro:
+Use cmake to build quacker, which will automatically build quackle and quackleio:

-	qmake quackle.pro && make
+	cd quacker
-	cd quackleio && qmake && make && cd ..
+	mkdir build && cd build

-Finally, build the main binary.
+	cmake ..

-	cd quacker && qmake && make
+	cmake --build .

 The binary will build as 'Quackle'.
-It might be found in the quacker directory or in the release subdirectory.

 File organization: